cedadev/cis/doc/maintenance_and_development.rst

           return vars

-.. _colocation_design:
+.. _collocation_design:

-Colocation
+Collocation
 ----------

-Users can write their own plugins for performing the colocation of two data sets.
+Users can write their own plugins for performing the collocation of two data sets.
-There are three different types of plugin available for colocation and each will be described briefly below.
+There are three different types of plugin available for collocation and each will be described briefly below.

 Kernel
 """"""